 - Compressed gas air rifles use a CO2 (or other gas) cartridge to propel the round.
 These are also quieter, but the weapons that use these are generally not that powerful.
 It will also require replacing the cartridges regularly.

 As you can see, in terms of noise, PCP air rifles are going to be the best bet.
 Unfortunately, these are the most expensive as well.
-We will include multiple types of air rifles on our list of quietest air rifles.
+We will include multiple types of air rifles on our list of most quiet air rifle for neighborhood use.

 5 Quietest Air Rifles in the Market